Board structure version 2

 Parts list for version 2 board

 The JST-HX socket position is an alternative to the 5-pin screw terminal block.
-The cable from the control panel of the GGM IDS2 has the appropriate plug for a JST-HX socket.
-If a replacement cable is used instead of the original cable, the connection is easier with a 5 screw terminal block.
+The original GGM IDS2 panel cable matches the JST-HX socket.
+If a replacement cable is used, wiring is usually easier with the 5-pin screw terminal block.

 1 optional